-The controller as defined by data protection laws, especially the EU General Data Protection Regulation (GDPR), is:
+The controller responsible for processing your data within the meaning of the EU General Data Protection Regulation (GDPR) is:

 SAE IT-systems GmbH & Co.
 KG

 50767 Cologne, Germany

 Tel.: +49 (0) 221 59 80 8-0

 If you have any questions regarding the processing of your personal data, you can contact our external data protection officer at the postal address mentioned above with the following addendum: